European Film Academy: History

-The European Film Academy was founded in 1989 under the name European Cinema Society by Swedish director Ingmar Bergman, along with forty other filmmakers from across Europe, including Bernardo Bertolucci, Claude Chabrol, Dušan Makavejev, István Szabó, and Wim Wenders.
+The European Film Academy was founded in 1989 under the name "European Cinema Society" by Swedish director Ingmar Bergman, along with forty other filmmakers from across Europe, including Bernardo Bertolucci, Claude Chabrol, Dušan Makavejev, István Szabó, and Wim Wenders.
 Bergman served as the first president, and Wenders was appointed chairman.

 In 1990, the organization was renamed the European Film Academy and registered as a non-profit association.

 In 1996, Wim Wenders succeeded Bergman as president, and Nik Powell, a British producer, was elected chairman.

 Mike Downey, an Irish-British film producer, was elected chairman in 2020.

 In 2021, Polish filmmaker Agnieszka Holland became the first woman to serve as president of the Academy.
 That same year, the Academy discontinued use of the abbreviation "EFA" and began referring to itself either by its full name or simply as "the Academy."
 A new logo was introduced in August 2021, designed by the Polish agency Huncwot, as part of a broader update to its digital and visual identity.

 In May 2024, French actress Juliette Binoche was elected president, succeeding Holland.

 Organization

 Board

 The board of the academy consists of members representing various parts of Europe.
-Board members are elected for a period of 2 years, with a maximum period of 3 periods.
-From 2024, each of the 15 organization's board members were selected from 15 distinct geographical or linguistic regions in Europe, each comprising different countries.
+Board members are elected for a 2 year term, with a limit of 3 terms.
+Beginning in 2024, each of the 15 organization's board members were selected from 15 distinct geographical or linguistic regions in Europe, each comprising different countries.
 In addition, a board seat has been set aside for a transnational ethnic representative from either the Sámi or Roma populations in Europe.

-Board meetings take place 3 times a year, one of which is in Berlin, where the academy is headquartered.
+Board meetings take place 3 times a year, one of which is held in Berlin, where the academy is headquartered.